How to Befriend a Reindeer in Alaska

 It all started when Jane’s 12-year-old daughter, Robin, asked if she could have a horse.
 Allergies and other practical concerns led Jane to say “no.” Persistent Robin turned her attention to goats (Jane – absolutely not) or sheep (Jane – um, that would be “no,” again).
 Jane suggested considering an animal acclimated to the Alaskan interior.
 A drive by the University of Alaska Reindeer Research Project planted the seed that would germinate through two years of research and fundraising.

 “They are actually great ‘pets’ – reindeer are domesticated,” Jane explained with a knowing smile.
-In fact, they are so gentle Jane told us stories of them coming in the house if they leave the door open.
+In fact, they are so gentle that Jane told us stories of them coming into the house if they leave the door open.
 Or using them as a pillow as she reads a book outside.

 How to Walk with a Reindeer